Raiz Invest Super

 TERMINAL ILLNESS BENEFIT

-A customer with death cover benefits and who is Terminally Ill is able to claim a Terminal Illness benefit under Raiz Invest Super’s insurance Policy.
+A customer with death cover benefits and who is Terminally Ill is able to claim a Terminal Illness benefit under the Raiz Invest Superannuation's insurance Policy.
 The Terminal Illness benefit is an early release of your death benefit.
 You are regarded as Terminally Ill when two Medical Practitioners (one of whom must be nominated by the Insurer and one must be a specialist physician in the relevant field) certify in writing (“Written Certification”) that you suffer from an illness that, despite reasonable medical treatment, is likely to result in your death within 24 months from the date of Written Certification (“Certification Period”).
 The Written Certification by both Medical Practitioners must occur before you cover ends.

 A Terminal Illness benefit can only be paid by the Trustee if permitted under the Trust Deed and Superannuation Law.